-10 minutes closer to the leaves.
-The bubbles indicate that plants produced oxygen from breathing.
-Learners can try to write a few sentences explaining their own understanding for what they observe - how do plants breathe?
-If possible, explain that there are small pores like your facial pores on the surface of leaves called the stomata.
-These are responsible for regulating gas exchange in plants.
-They take in carbon dioxide and release oxygen (seen in the experiment as bubbles) as a "waste" byproduct of photosynthesis This experiment also demonstrates the process by which plants make their food - or photosynthesis - where they take in carbon dioxide, water, and light, and create glucose and oxygen.
+10 minutes This experiment also demonstrates the process by which plants make their food - or photosynthesis - where they take in carbon dioxide, water, and light, and create glucose and oxygen.
 The bubbles formed represent the oxygen created.
-Optional: Learners can draw a diagram of photosynthesis in nature showing the natural sources of light, water, and carbon dioxide and writing an equation that shows that carbon dioxide (CO2) and water (H2O) give glucose (C6H12O6) and oxygen (O2).
-10 To recap: Roots provide stability and collect nutrients from the soil The stem transports nutrients upward from the root to the rest of the plant through the xylem and phloem cells that are present inside of it Leaves use sunlight and the nutrients collected by the root and transported by the stem to make food for the plant (in the form of glucose, which is a type of sugar like the one we eat).
-Leaves control the respiration function through their pores (stomata) and other parts present inside their cells minutes compare them to human l of different plant parts and or those functions.
-Function Plant parts Human body part e.g Breathing Leaves, stomata Lungs, nose 1 15 minutes The learner will write a paragraph on the following prompt in the first person : "Imagine you are a plant that grows in a forest or jungle/rainforest.
+Optional: Learners can draw a diagram of photosynthesis in nature showing the natural sources of light, water, and carbon dioxide and writing an equation that shows that carbon dioxide (CO 2) and water (H 2 O) give glucose (C 6 H 12 O 6) and oxygen (O 2).
+To recap: Roots provide stability and collect nutrients from the soil The stem transports nutrients upward from the root to the rest of the plant through the xylem and phloem cells that are present inside of it Leaves use sunlight and the nutrients collected by the root and transported by the stem to make food for the plant (in the form of glucose, which is a type of sugar like the one we eat).
+Leaves control the respiration function through their pores (stomata) and other parts present inside their cells 10 minutes The learner will write down some of the functions of different plant parts and compare them to human body parts responsible for those functions.
+FunctionPlant partsHuman body parte.g.
+BreathingLeaves, stomataLungs, nose 15 minutes The learner will write a paragraph on the following prompt in the first person : "Imagine you are a plant that grows in a forest or jungle/rainforest.
 Describe what you might look like and what each one of your parts might be doing to protect you on a particularly rainy day."
 3 Learners will be introduced to plant life cycles and understand some of the uses of plants for humans 20 minutes Learners will imagine what the life cycle of a plant looks like.
-Prompts:
+Prompts: Where do plants come from?
+How do we grow plants, for example, a flower?
+After a plant grows out of the soil, what happens to it?
+How long does it stay in that form?
+How does a plant change with time?
+Explain that plants start out as seeds, then grow to plants gradually over time, and then they wilt or die.
+We call the process of plants growing from seeds germination or sprouting.
+The life cycle of a flower is as follows: seed -> root comes out of seed -> seedling grows out of the ground -> stem and leaves grow -> flowers grow -> flowers make fruits/vegetables and seeds